defndaines/env/projects.md

 Figure out Amazon API (or create authenticated web scraper) to monitor wish list and notify if an item is about to go out of stock or the price had dropped dramatically.

+I started playing with this a couple years ago—[az-wish](https://github.com/defndaines/az-wish)—but it has languished for a while.

 ## OCR Photos

 Use OCR to automatically scan a photo on flickr and then add the text to the description.

 ## Twitter Bot

-Monitor changes to a website and automatically tweet new articles.
+Monitor changes to a website and automatically tweet links to new articles.

 ## Look into in-Browser Editing

-Use [quill.js](http://quilljs.com/) to handle article editing.
+Use [Quill](http://quilljs.com/) to handle article editing.

 ## Civic Analysis